vinaysecurityexpert/TryHackMe-room/README.md

 # TryHackMe-room
-All the free rooms I did on TryHackMe website
+All the free rooms I completed on TryHackMe website